Disability Studies

 0 High Impact

-This research area draws upon and contributes to a wide range of disciplines, including health sciences, social sciences, and humanities.
-Interdisciplinary collaborations extend across multiple Arkansas institutions, fostering a comprehensive approach to understanding and addressing disability.
+This research area draws upon and contributes to fields including health sciences, sociology, public policy, and education.
+Engagement across institutions in Arkansas supports a multidisciplinary approach to understanding and addressing disability issues within the state.

 AI-generated overview